developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	<AutoPlayMediaElements  VALUE="1"/>

 ### JavascriptEnabled
-**Applies to Android KitKat and higher and Windows Mobile with IE engine**.
 Controls whether JavaScript is enabled on the device.
-JavaScript is always enabled on WM/CE with Zebra Webkit and enabled by default on Android.
+JavaScript is enabled by default.

 **Possible Values**: